altMITgcm/MITgcm66h/docs/overview/parm_sens.rst

-Forward and tangent linear counterparts of MITgcm are supported using an `automatic adjoint compiler'.
+Forward and tangent linear counterparts of MITgcm are supported using an ‘automatic adjoint compiler’.
 These can be used in parameter sensitivity and data assimilation studies.

 As one example of application of the MITgcm adjoint, :numref:`adj_hf_ocean_figure`